 Credit: Video by BroadwayWorld Spain – musicales y teatro musical

 On 10-Sep-2017 it was announced that, after a year and a half of preparation, the production had finally found their Billys.
-The six boys who will star as Billy in Madrid are Pablo Bravo, Pau Gimeno, Cristian López, Miguel Millán, Óscar Pérez and Diego Rey.
+The six boys who were chosen to star as the original Billys in Madrid were Pablo Bravo, Pau Gimeno, Cristian López, Miguel Millán, Óscar Pérez and Diego Rey.

 The following video shows the six Billys rehearsing while the director talks about the boys and the show: